 In my writer’s mind, which frantically looks for meaning and symbolism in even the most mundane, there was something that troubled me about King Arthur.
 Despite his wisdom in bringing feuding warlords together around a roundtable and showing them a vision of the Holy Grail to get them to collaborate on their quests, his personal life was a royal blunder.
 He ignored his wife Guinevere, who found the affection she was seeking in his best knight Lancelot’s arms.
-She was a woman created to be loved and it could’ve been that King Arthur was created to do the highly specialised work of raising all those who came to his roundtable to their full potentials.
+She was a woman who wanted to be loved and it could’ve been that King Arthur was created to do the highly specialised work of raising all those who came to his roundtable to their full potentials.
 Ignoring everything outside of the roundtable proved to be the undoing of Camelot and cost King Arthur his life.
-All of that good work down the tubes.
+All of his good work down the tubes.

 So with all his idealism, why was King Arthur failing me now and what wisdom did Avalon have to offer?

 She told me the cards are there to remind us where King Arthur’s powers came from – Avalon, the mystical and mythical land honoured by the druids.
-According to Pagan tradition, Avalon was guarded by a sisterhood of nine priestesses who could lift the veils of mist to reveal this island where apples grew year around to those deemed worthy.
-When the Romans invaded England, out went the pagan beliefs and worship of earth to be replaced by the patriarchal Christian beliefs.
+According to Pagan tradition, Avalon was guarded by a sisterhood of nine priestesses who could lift the veils of mist to reveal this island where apples grew year-round – to those deemed worthy.
+When the Romans invaded England, out went the pagan beliefs and worship of the earth to be replaced by the patriarchal Christian beliefs.
 No coincidence then King Arthur became a Christ-like figure but the truth remained.
 His power came from the priestesses of Avalon one of whom is the Lady of the Lake.
 Excalibur, King Arthur’s sword was forged in Avalon and after his death, he was taken to Avalon by the Lady of the Lake to be resurrected.